Tags:

 Because it's all good.

-I my white shoes, I love my shoes
+I love my shoes, I love my white shoes

 Oh no!